Discover the Best of the Arrow ABM System of Israel

 The “Citron Tree” configuration comprises three banks of operator consoles, manned by a team of 7–10 operators, strategically laid out in a “U” shape.
 Occupying the central position within this layout is the commanding officer, responsible for overseeing engagements.
 This central figure also maintains crucial links to other components within the battery and communicates with the Israeli Air Force (IAF) headquarters.

-We would encourage you to explore this article as well: Unveiling the Best of the Boeing B-52 Stratofortress
+We would encourage you to explore this article as well: In-depth Analysis of 3M Series Kalibr Cruise Missiles

 Artificial Intelligence-Enhanced Imagery